linuxserver/docker-nzbget/README.md

 This container is based on alpine linux with s6 overlay.
 For shell access whilst the container is running do `docker exec -it nzbget /bin/bash`.

+You can choose between ,using tags, various branch versions of nzbget, no tag is required to remain on the main branch.

+Add one of the tags,  if required,  to the linuxserver/nzbget line of the run/create command in the following format, linuxserver/nzbget:testing

+#### Tags
++ **testing**

 ## Parameters

 `The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.